borntofrappe/borntofrappe/README.md

 }
 ```

-Unlike the log, where I was satisfied with the entries being stored in an array, I decided to store the posts in an object using the slug as a key.
+Unlike the log, where the entries are stored in an array, store the posts in an object using the slug as a key.

 ```js
 {